barbiani/slib-tools/generate-call-sequence/README.md

-Currently input data formats (for the CSV and event specification) are not documented directly, but hopefully the files under `testdata/` might be of use as well as the article covering the use cases of this tool in XXX.
+Currently input data formats (for the CSV and event specification) are not documented directly, but hopefully the files under `testdata/` might be of use as well as the article covering the use cases of this tool in [this article](https://lowerstrata.net/post/serial-tracing/).

 Pro-tip: to pretty-print the generated JSON, use `python -m tool.json < events.json`